Miraglyth/arks-campaign-tracker/README.md

 - For all times: startsNote, endsNote and distributionNote are optional and should only be used to describe possible deviation such as maintenances

 # Potential improvements
-- Potential consolidation of duplicate rewards in the unexpanded row (would need quantities for each, could improve aesthetic if I do)
 - Include boosts in various views
 - Continued aesthetic improvement
 - External: Some form of campaign input mechanism that can spit out the JSON file